What is EULA? End User License Agreement Explained

 What is the End User License Agreement (EULA)?

-To begin with the basics, let’s first understand what End-user License Agreement means.
+To begin with the basics, let’s first understand what an End-user License Agreement means.

 Often, as a user, when you install or use any software, you must have come across the need to agree to certain conditions before you are allowed to use it.
 That’s basically what an EULA is.